CumulusNetworks/docs/content/cumulus-linux-43/System-Configuration/Cumulus-User-Experience-CUE.md

 The CUE configuration commands modify switch configuration.
 You can set and unset configuration options.

 The `cl set` and `cl unset` commands are grouped into the following categories.
-Each command group includes subcommands.
+Each command group includes arguments.
 Use command completion (Tab key) to list the subcommands.

 | <div style="width:300px">Command Group | Description |
 | ------- | ----------- |